AaronC1992/Bug-Ball-Blitz/README.md

 3. Open the downloaded APK file to install
 4. Enjoy native mobile gameplay with touch controls!

+### iOS App (iPhone/iPad)
+**[🍎 iOS Build Guide](IOS_BUILD_GUIDE.md)** - Step-by-step instructions for building the iOS version

+The iOS version requires a Mac with Xcode to build.
+Follow the detailed guide above if you have access to a Mac, or contact someone with a Mac to help build the iOS version for you.

 ## 🎮 Game Overview

 **Bug Ball Blitz** is a 2D physics-based soccer game where bugs compete in intense matches across natural arenas.
 Features a progressive Tower Campaign, Quick Play mode, and local multiplayer.